Skip to main content

 Finding LFI

-LFI and Path Traversal are technically two different issues.
-LFI has ability to execute file.
-It may be shell code or other local file which exist in the system.
-Directory Traversal can only traversal the files, so we can only read it.
-It can't execute files.
-This is type of Sensitive Information Disclosure.
-I'm going to just refer to them both as LFI.
+LFI (Local File Inclusion) and Path Traversal are technically two different issues.
+LFI has the ability to execute files, which could be shell code or another local file that exists on the system.
+On the other hand, Directory Traversal can only access files; it can’t execute them.
+This type of issue is generally considered Sensitive Information Disclosure.
+For simplicity, I'll refer to both issues as LFI.

-When analyzing a site for LFI vulnerabilities, I like to keep my eyes open on a couple of things.
+When analyzing a site for LFI vulnerabilities, I focus on a few key things:

-• Using a tool such as HUNT will help streamline the testing process, as it has a built in detection for common LFI params.
+• Using a tool like HUNT can help streamline the testing process, as it has built-in detection for common LFI parameters.

 2.png

-• GF Patterns The idea behind this project is that there are common parameters that indicate the server is drawing from a local file.
-It is worthwhile manually testing any parameter which matches these patterns.
-Of course, the list is not exhaustive and you must use your own brain to discover more.
-It is critical to pay close attention to javascript files as well.
-Often times you may not actively pick up the endpoint by passively browsing but code review will disclose the vulnerable path.
+The idea behind this project is that certain common parameters often indicate that the server is drawing from a local file.
+It’s worth manually testing any parameter that matches these patterns.
+Of course, the list is not exhaustive, so it’s important to use your own judgment to discover additional patterns.
+Pay close attention to JavaScript files as well—sometimes, you may not identify a vulnerable endpoint through passive browsing, but a code review could reveal the vulnerable path.
 Example LFI writeup

 Examples